ICTU/quality-time/docs/src/usage.md

 :class: only-dark
 ```

 The first parameter is the "Metric type".
 The metric type determines what gets measured.
 When you change the metric type, the sources you can select in the "Sources" tab change accordingly.
-See the [reference manual](reference.md) for the list of supported metric types.
 By default, the name of the metric is equal to its type, "Accessibility violations" in the example above, but you can change the metric name using the "Metric name" field.

 Metrics can have zero or more arbitrary "{index}`Tags <Tag>`".
 Most metric have a default tag, but you can remove it and/or add more if you like.
 For each tag, the report dashboard at the top of the page shows a summary of the metrics with that tag: